postgrespro/pg_probackup/Documentation.md

     [logging_options]
     [remote_options]

-Restores the PostgreSQL instance from a backup copy located in the backup_dir backup catalog.
+Restores the PostgreSQL instance from a backup copy located in the **backup_dir** backup catalog.
 If you specify a recovery target option, pg_probackup will find the closest backup and restores it to the specified recovery target.
 Otherwise, the most recent backup is used.
-For details, see the sections [Restore Options](#backup-options) and [Restoring a Cluster](#restoring-a-cluster).
+For details, see the sections [Restore Options](#restore-options), [Recovery Target Options](#recovery-target-options) and [Restoring a Cluster](#restoring-a-cluster).

 ##### checkdb